shangan23/similar-sentences/README.md

 ### Methods to know

 #### SimilarSentences(FilePath,Type)
   > FilePath: Reference to model.zip for prediction.
-Reference to sentences.txt for training.\n
+Reference to sentences.txt for training.<br/>
   > Type: `predict` or `train`

 #### .train()
  > Used for training the setences.
 Which required `(".txt", "train")` as parameter in SimilarSentences

 #### .predict(InputSentences, NumberOfPrediction, DesiredJsonOutput)
   > Used for predicting the setences.
-Which required `(".zip", "predict")` as parameter in SimilarSentences\n
+Which required `(".zip", "predict")` as parameter in SimilarSentences<br/>
-  > InputSentences: To find the similar sentence for. \n
+  > InputSentences: To find the similar sentence for. <br/>
-  > NumberOfPrediction: Number of results for the prediction\n
+  > NumberOfPrediction: Number of results for the prediction<br/>
   > DesiredJsonOutput: The output will be in JSON format. `simple` produces a plain output. `detailed` produces detailed output with score

 #### .reload()